Asheville restaurants team up to fundraise for deeply affordable housing project - Local News 8

 “More significantly, we hope it sets a precedent for doing affordable housing differently,” Combs said.

-In addition to supporting the project through the Benevolent Spirits fundraiser, you can also donate to the Haywood Street Community Development on their site.
+In addition to supporting the project through the Benevolent Spirits fundraiser, you can also donate to the Haywood Street Community Development here: interland3.donorperfect.net/weblink/WebLink.aspx?name=E359147&id=11

 Please note: This content carries a strict local market embargo.
 If you share the same market as the contributor of this article, you may not use it on any platform.